Rate Limiter

 • enable: Whether to enable rate limiting

-• driver: One of auto, apcu, memory, redis, when using auto, it will automatically select one from apcu and memory
+• driver: One of auto, apcu, memory, redis; auto automatically selects between apcu (preferred) and memory

-• stores: redis configuration, where connection corresponds to the key in config/redis.php
+• stores: Redis configuration, connection corresponds to the key in config/redis.php

-• ip_whitelist: Whitelisted IPs will not be rate limited (only effective when the key is RateLimiter::IP)
+• ip_whitelist: Whitelisted IPs are not rate limited (only effective when key is Limit::IP)

 Driver Selection